 The type of procurement mechanism used will often affect the vaccine price.
 Pooled procurement mechanisms like UNICEF, PAHO, and others tend to yield lower prices because they are able to negotiate volume discounts.
 When comparing prices paid by two or more self-procuring countries, a closer investigation of the procurement mechanism is merited.

-(For example, is the procurement centralized or decentralized?
-Are countries using a procurement agent or not?)
+Centralized or decentralized procurement?